Tuesday, March 29, 2011

 How Much Does a CCIE Make?

-Recently, payscale.com has updated the results of their Cisco CCIE Salary Survey that many of you may find interesting.
+Payscale.com continually updates their survey results of Cisco CCIE Salaries that many of you may find interesting.
+(Cisco CCIE Hourly Rates and Cisco CCIE Bonuses, too.)
 Read about their survey methodology for more information.

 For many, these charts may seem a little surprising.
 Essentially, it shows that experience is still the most powerful factor when it comes to justifying your salary to an employer.
 Unless you have 10 years or more in the industry, or your geographic region dictates, you may have trouble demanding that 6-figure salary you want.
 If you are an upstart engineer that obtains a CCIE without the years of experience to back it up, employers may still see you as unproven and be unwilling to risk that big salary on you right away.